Semi-supervised inference using unlabeled summary statistics: Details on the applications to causal inference

 \begin{assumption} The following conditions hold: (a) $\Gamma \perp \{Y(1), Y(0)\} \mid X$. (b) $A \perp \{Y(1), Y(0)\} \mid X, \Gamma=1$. (c) $\eta_0 \leq \P(A=1 \mid X, \Gamma=1) \leq 1-\eta_0$ for some constant $0<\eta_0<1$. \end{assumption}

-Assumption \ref{assumption causal} includes standard identification conditions in causal inference and data integration \citep{shi2023data,lesko2017generalizing,dahabreh2020extending}.
-Specifically, Assumption \ref{assumption causal}(a) corresponds to ``ignorability'' or ``selection exchangeability,'' ensuring that the group assignment is independent of potential outcomes given covariates.
-Assumption \ref{assumption causal}(b), commonly known as ``no unmeasured confounding" or ``treatment exchangeability,'' implies that all relevant confounders between treatments and potential outcomes have been accounted for.
-To satisfy Assumption \ref{assumption causal}(a)-(b), unless there is complete control over both group and treatment assignments, it is generally necessary to collect as many potentially relevant baseline covariates as possible.
-This often results in a high-dimensional scenario where the number of covariates, \(d\), may exceed the labeled sample size, \(n_P\).
-Our framework is designed to address such challenges, providing robust solutions even when the dimensionality surpasses the sample size, a common issue in modern causal inference tasks.
-Lastly, Assumption \ref{assumption causal}(c), referred to as the ``overlap'' or ``positivity'' condition, ensures that each individual has a non-zero probability of receiving either treatment.
-Notably, Assumption \ref{assumption causal} accommodates heterogeneity both across different data sources and between distinct treatment groups.
+Assumption~\ref{assumption causal} includes standard identification conditions in causal inference and semi-supervised learning \citep{lesko2017generalizing,dahabreh2020extending,shi2023data}.
+Specifically, Assumption~\ref{assumption causal}(a) corresponds to ``ignorability'' or ``selection exchangeability,'' ensuring that the group assignment is independent of potential outcomes given covariates.
+Assumption~\ref{assumption causal}(b), commonly known as ``no unmeasured confounding'' or ``treatment exchangeability,'' implies that all relevant confounders between treatments and potential outcomes have been accounted for.
+Assumption~\ref{assumption causal}(c), referred to as the ``overlap'' or ``positivity'' condition, ensures that each individual has a non-zero probability of receiving either treatment.
+Notably, Assumption~\ref{assumption causal} allows the labeling mechanism to depend on covariates and accommodates heterogeneity between distinct treatment groups.